| |

 animal species include lynx, bear, wolf, deer, and grouse.

-park is very popular with weekend trekkers thrilled to conquer the
+The park is very popular with weekend trekkers thrilled to conquer

-Babia Gora craggy peak and hiking trails are rather crowded in
+the Babia Gora craggy peak and hiking trails are rather crowded in

 summer.
 Several rough mountain tracks lead to the top including